robocup-junior/erebus/README.md

 The platform is currently in its beta release phase (v21.0.0 Beta-1).
 There are still bugs (both known and unknown), and the documentation is under development.

 ### Known issues
-- On the first go of running the simulation without a custom robot loaded, the MainSupervisor may fail.
-Re-load the world and it should be fine onwards.
 - For a generated map using the world generator, the scoring system does not fully function (specifically for the mapping bonus).

 ### Reporting bugs and fixes